jbruns/beastlist/product_requirements.md

 ## 2. Goals

-*   Extract artist, title, and album metadata information from the audio stream.
+*   Extract artist, title, album, and year metadata information from the audio stream.
-*   Store the metadata in a simple database, along with a timestamp.
+*   Store the metadata in a database, along with a timestamp.
 *   Provide users with the ability to view playlist history.
 *   Implement real-time filtering of the playlist fields without additional requests to the service.
 *   Mirror the style of an existing website (https://www.savvybeastradio.com).